Credit and Grade Information

 The acceptable grades and corresponding points for GPA calculations are as follows.
 All grades except P, I, S, W, NGS are used in calculating GPAs.
 The GPA is not rounded.

 Satisfactory/D/Fail (S/D/F) Option

 The intent of the satisfactory/D/fail (S/D/F) option is to encourage exploration and experimentation in curricular areas in which the student may have had little or no previous experience.
 Students may rescind the S/D/F election and opt for a regular letter grade until the end of the 10th week of classes.

-- Each undergraduate may elect S/D/F grading in no more than four courses in his/her bachelor’s degree program.
+- Each undergraduate may elect S/D/F grading in no more than four courses in their bachelor’s degree program.